-Oracle JDK 9, OpenJDK 9, and Zulu 8 and 9 include the Marlin open source library.
+Oracle JDK 9, OpenJDK 9, and Zulu 8 and 9 (and later) include the Marlin open source library.
 Older Oracle releases (Oracle JDK 8 and prior) ship the third-party Ductus anti-aliasing library.
 Older OpenJDK releases (JDK 8 and prior) and older Zulu releases (JDK 7 and prior) use the Pisces open source rendering library.

 This table summarizes some of the key variations between prior versions of the proprietary Oracle Java SE and Zulu Community and Enterprise builds of OpenJDK that are listed above: